 How will team selection be determined?

-Player selection and team size will be determined by individual coaches and the process established by participating leagues.
+Player selection and team size will be determined by the coaches.

 None, other than utilizing LCPS Middle School boundaries for team alignment and LCPS fields via arraignment with Loudoun County Parks, Recreation and Community Services (PRCS).
 This program is administered by the local leagues involved in conjunction with scheduling assistance from the Loudoun County Softball Alliance (LCSA).